google/docsy-example/content/en/docs/Guides/New Player Guide.md

 **Targetting Mobs for Spells & Auto Attack**

 To target mobs hold a spell or weapon in your hand and Shift/Leftlclick on your target (crouch/leftclick for people who have remapped keys).
-You will see a glow around the mob you have targetted
+You will see a glow around the mob you have targetted and also see the mob that is targetted in your target area on the right

 **Targetting yourself for Spells**

+To target yourself please see your keybinds, by default this is ctrl - 1

-To target yourself use shift F (crouch and swap weapon for people who have remapped keys).
-You will see your name is in the mana bar at the top
+You will see your name in the target area on the right

+**Adding spells to your spellbook**

+To add spells to your spellbook click the spell in your inventory and drop it onto the Spell button to the right corner of your screen, the spell will be in your spellbook

+**Opening your spellbook**

+To open your spellbook please see your keybinds, by default this is K

+**Memorising spells**

+To memorise a spell open your spellbook and click on the spell you want to memorise then click on an empty memorisation slot in the top left of your screen

+To unmemorise a spell right click the memorised spell in the top left of your screen

 **Casting Spells**

-Target the npc and hold the spell in your hand then right click
+To cast a spell on an NPC please see your keybinds, by default this is ALT 1 to 8, where each number represents the memorisation slot you will be casting from.

+You must have an entity targetted to cast on them (see above for targetting)

 **Auto Attack**

-To save your precious fingers you can also auto attack, to do this target the enemy and shift right click (crouch right click) with a sword or weapon
+To auto attack, please see your keybinds, by default this is the Z button

+Target the NPC and press Z and you will attack automatically

+Auto attacking also benefits from haste buffs and attack skills you may have aquired so is the recommended way to engage in combat.
+It is also less painful than clicking hundreds of times!

 **Spell Reagents**

 Some spells require reagents which you can get from drops and shops.
-Hold the reagent in your hand and add it to your reagent pouch with /reagent add
+Hold the reagent in your hand when in the inventory window and drop it onto the reagent button in the top right corner of the screen

 **Bind Wound**